Skip to main content

 What documents do I need for a Criminal Rehabilitation application?+

 Typically: completed IMM 1444 form, police certificates from every country lived in for 6+ months since age 18, full court documents (charges, plea, sentence), proof of sentence completion, and evidence of rehabilitation (employment records, references, program completion certificates).
-The exact list depends on your specific situation.
+The exact list depends on your circumstances.

 If I have two misdemeanor convictions, can I still enter Canada?+